-In Tangier, regularized migrant African women have the opportunity of forming arts and craft cooperatives, with the assistance of Moroccan women’s associations such as Darna and the Union of Women’s Action of Tangier (UAF-section Tanger).
-These associations provide them with training, start-upfinancing, and the opportunity to interact with Moroccan cooperatives to learn how to build their businesses.
+In Tangier, regularized migrant African women (i.e. those with residents or work permits) have the opportunity of forming arts and craft cooperatives, with the assistance of Moroccan women’s associations such as Darna and the Union of Women’s Action of Tangier (UAF-section Tanger).
+These associations provide them with training, start-up financing, and the opportunity to interact with Moroccan cooperatives to learn how to build their businesses.
 The non-regularized migrants do not have this advantage.
 To facilitate their integration into Moroccan society these women adopt Moroccan names and even learn Moroccan dialect (or Darija).

 Having become foreigners in a country that only appeared as a land of transit in their initial project to reach Europe, migrant African women have resigned themselves to settling in Morocco—but with difficulty and a sense of unease.
-This is compounded by their lack of access to legal protection, full employment and the discriminatory behavior from their Moroccan neighbors.
+This is compounded by their lack of access to legal protection, full employment, and discriminatory behavior from their Moroccan neighbors.
 In their description of daily life in Tangier, they reproach their Moroccan neighbors for looking down on them.
-Their answer to the question, “but aren’t Moroccan women African too? ” their answer is “yes, but….”
+These African women’s answer to the question, “but aren’t Moroccan women African too? ” their answer is “yes, but….”

 Moroccan women are not immune to the image of “black Africa” in the Moroccan imaginary—a land of wealth and magic from which Moroccan men brought back concubines and enslaved people until the early 20th century.
 Bodies of migrant women, as maids and as nannies, are a reminder of that legacy.
 We should examine these histories and question our perceptions of the new migration space, redefine the migratory project and decode the stereotypes that freeze intercultural encounters.